Frequently Asked Questions (FAQs)

 Your library card may be used at most public libraries in the state of Illinois if the card hasn't expired and is in good standing (no excessive fines, lost/damaged items, etc.).

 When a resident, non-resident, or non-resident taxpayer registers at the library, they may select a personal identification number (PIN).
-If a PIN is not selected when first registering, the default PIN is changeme.
+If a PIN is not selected when first registering, the default PIN is the last 4 digits of your phone number.

 If you want to change your PIN, click the My Account link in the library catalog.
-Log in to your account using your library card number and the PIN changeme.
+Log in to your account using your library card number and PIN (last 4 digits of your phone number).
 Click the Change PIN option.
-Enter the word changeme in the Current PIN box and your chosen PIN in the New PIN and Confirm New PIN boxes.
-Your PIN must be at least 4 characters and no more than 10 letters or numbers long and must not contain any spaces.
+Enter the last 4 digits of your phone number in the Current PIN box and your chosen PIN in the New PIN and Confirm New PIN boxes.
+Your PIN must be between 4-10 numbers long and must not contain any spaces, letters, or special characters.

 If you've forgotten your PIN, please use the email PIN information request form provided in My Account or contact the Circulation Desk at 630-924-2750, and we will reset it for you.
 Once your PIN has been reset, you can follow the above directions to change your PIN.